Amanciolicious/veggieconnect/README.md

-# VeggieConnect - Connecting Filipino Suppliers to Communities
+# VeggieConnect - Connecting Filipino Farmers and Suppliers to Local Communities

 *A modern agricultural application that bridges farmers and consumers in Bogo City, Cebu.*